-57. The number of branches in a province depends upon a variety of causes, such as its extent, state of advancement in civilisation, locality or situation, natural products, &c.

-58. Each branch is administered by a specially organised establishment ; but this treatise is chiefly concerned with the first, viz, Land Revenue and General Administration, which is common to every province, and which, so to say, constitutes, the basis of the entire administrative system.
-It should therefore be horne in mind that our remarks have special reference to this branch of the administration.

-To further facilitate and simplify administration, pro-59.
+- 57. The number of branches in a province depends upon a variety of causes, such as its extent, state of advancement in civilisation, locality or situation, natural products, &c. - 58.
+Each branch is administered by a specially organised establishment; but this treatise is chiefly concerned with the first, viz, Land Revenue and General Administration, which is common to every province, and which, so to say, constitutes, the basis of the entire administrative system.
+It should therefore be borne in mind that our remarks have special reference to this branch of the administration. - 59.
+To further facilitate and simplify administration, provinces are divided into districts, which, except in Madras, are grouped into larger areas called divisions; but the district is properly speaking the unit of administration